 The right of registration belongs to the person who has the right to apply according to art.
 13 of the APRUM.

-The human body, at the various stages of its formation and development, as well as the simple discovery of one of its elements, including the sequence or the partial sequence of a gene, may not constitute a patentable invention.
-Any element isolated from the human body or otherwise produced by means of a technical process, including the sequence or the partial sequence of a gene, may constitute a patentable invention, even if the structure of this element is identical to that of a natural element.
+The human body at the various stages of its formation and development, as well as the simple discovery of one of its elements, including the sequence or partial sequence of a gene, cannot constitute a patentable invention.
+An element isolated from the human body or otherwise obtained by a technical process, including a sequence or partial sequence of a gene, may constitute a patentable invention, even if the structure of this element is identical to that of a natural element.

 Biotechnological inventions within the meaning of Art.
 7a of APRUM, methods, chemical compounds or their use, as well as the objects under Art.
-7 of the APRUM shall not be registered as utility models.
+7 of the APRUM shall not be considered utility models.

 The product claim according to art.
 19, para.
-4 LPRPM refers to a physical object (article, device, machine or system of interacting devices, as well as to substances or compositions).
-Product claims include elements, components, connections and / or relationships between elements, their relative position, materials from which the elements are made, and other features of the product, such as result, function, etc., in cases where this is necessary for a clearer and more precise definition of its nature.
+4 APRUM refers to a physical object (article, device, machine or system of interacting devices, as well as to substances or compositions).
+Product claims include elements, components, connections and / or relationships between elements, their mutual arrangement, materials from which the elements are made, and other features of the product, such as result, function, etc., in cases where this is the case. requires a clearer and more precise definition of its essence.

-The utility model registration certificate grants the holder exclusive rights, ie. the right to prohibit the use of the invention subject to the patent by third parties for a certain period of time (10 years from the date of submission of the application for registration of a utility model) without his/her permission in the territory in which the registration has effect.
-The exclusive right to the registered utility model includes the right to use the utility model, the prohibition of third parties to use it without the consent of the license holder and the right to dispose of the utility model registration certificate.
+The utility model registration certificate grants the holder exclusive rights, ie. the right to prohibit the use of the invention, subject to the patent granted by third parties for a certain period of time (10 years from the date of filing the application for registration of a utility model) without its permission in the territory where the registration is valid.
+The exclusive right to the registered utility model includes the right to use the utility model, the prohibition of third parties to use it without the consent of the certificate holder and the right to dispose of the utility model registration certificate.

 The legal scope of protection is determined by the claims in the issued utility registration certificate.